clovisjohn/blockchain-tools/early investors finder/docs.md

 # Breakdown:

-*Given a list of tokens and token pairs, return a list of addresses which were the first to buy the token*
+*Given a list of tokens and token pairs, return a list of addresses which were the first to buy the tokens*

 ## Requirement